maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 Time to check your knowledge!
 Your bottles are cleaned, labeled, and safely stored on the boat with you.
 You have just collected your first 1 L sample at 1 m from the site.
 Referring back to your sampling scheme (Figure 2) what do you need to do next?

-A. Re-deploy your Niskin to collect your replicate (second sample) at 1 m.
+A. Re-deploy your Niskin to collect your replicate (second sample) at 1 m away from the site.

 B. Thoroughly clean your Niskin with 10% bleach and DI and collect your next sample at 16 m away from the site.

-C. Rinse your Niskin with surface water and collect your next sample at 2 m.
+C. Rinse your Niskin with surface water and collect your next sample at 2 m away from the site.

 <p align="center">